cygnyx/markover.js/README.md

 node -e "require('./markover').weaveStream()" < README.md > index.html
 ```

-# GitHub Notes
+# GitHub and npmjs Note

-`markover` documents do not display completely correctly on GitHub using the GitHub
+`markover` documents do not display completely correctly on standard `markdown`
-display system.
+renders used on GitHub and npmjs.
-The field names that are embedded in the code block fence are not interpreted by GitHub.
+The field names that are embedded in the code block fence are not interpreted.
 The `MathJax` processing is not rendered either.
 And, of course, there is no table of contents.
 Nevertheless the displayed `markover` document is readable.